sary357/FastAPIDemo/docs/v2/README.md

 ├── requirements.txt: necessary packages to run the project
 |── docker-compose.yml: docker-compose.yml.
 Used to create gogobot-log-api docker image and gogobot-log-db docker image.
 ├── scripts
-|   └── process_log.py: extract user input from the log file
+|   └── process_log.py: extract user input from the log file.
+This is only for v1.
 ├── conf
 |   └── logging.conf: logging configuration file
 └── sql